What is the covenant for a kingdom that Jesus made with his

 appears seven times in the Greek Scriptures: Luke 22:29; Acts 3:25; Heb.

 8:10; 9:16, 17; 10:16.
-In five of those scriptures it is regarding a
+In five of those places it is regarding a

 "covenant," such as at Acts 3:25, where according to the Amplified Bible,

-Peter explained: "You
+Peter explains: "You

 are the descendants (sons) of the prophets and the heirs of